 Campsites at Elkmont, Smokemont, Cataloochee, Cosby and Cades Cove may be reserved.
 For reservations call 1-877-444-6777 or contact www.recreation.gov.
 Sites may be reserved up to six months in advance.
 Reservations are required at Cataloochee Campground.
 Other park campgrounds are first-come, first-serve.

 Special camping sites for large groups are available seasonally at Big Creek, Cades Cove, Cataloochee, Cosby, Deep Creek, Elkmont, and Smokemont.
 Group sites must be reserved.
 Call 1-877-444-6777 or contact www.recreation.gov.
 Group sites may be reserved up to one year in advance.
+For more information about campground facilities in the park, please visit the park website.

 Site occupancy is limited to six people and two vehicles (a trailer = 1 vehicle).
 The maximum stay is 14 days.
-This list shows number of sites, elevations, fees, approximate operation dates, and maximum RV lengths.?
+This list shows number of sites, elevations, fees, approximate operation dates, and maximum RV lengths.

 - Abrams Creek (elev.
 1,125') - 16 sites, $14, open May 23-Oct.
 13, 12’ trailers